 About Me

-I am a PhD student at Cornell developing AI and optimization methods with applications in biology, including fishery sciences, ecology, and genomics.
-Previously, I worked with Dr. Claire Kremen to scale an analysis of functional connectivity to the global level and with Dr. Geoffrey Schiebinger to develop optimization methods for single-cell genomics.
+I’m a PhD student at Cornell co-advised by David Shmoys and Andrea Lodi.
+My research focuses on developing AI and optimization methods with applications in transportation and resource management.
+Previously, I worked with Carla Gomes to develop methods to track aquaculture development from satellite imagery, with Claire Kremen to scale an analysis of functional connectivity to the global level, and with Geoffrey Schiebinger on optimization methods for single-cell genomics.

 Projects